SciBorgs/SciGuides/reference-sheets/RobotCode.md

 \*SubsystemBase is a class and the "Subsystem" does not change to *your* subsystem, unlike other classes mentioned in this guide.

 #### Factory Methods
 The control file should have a field of type SubsystemIO.
 This will act as the hardware.
-The field is not actually a SubsystemIO, it is one of the IO classes, but since they all will inherit the methods in the interface, those methods can be called regardless of the type of the hardware.
+The field is not actually a SubsystemIO, it is one of the IO classes, but since they all will implement the methods from the interface, those methods can be called regardless of the type of the hardware.
 The control methods will act on the hardware and use the interface methods to do this.

 Rather than using a public constructor to make our subsystems in Robot.java, it's better to form static factory methods inside the class, and make the constructor private, since the constructor takes in a SubsystemIO and we can make those in Subsystem.java, and then use a different IO class based on if the robot is real or not.